RobertLucey/oireachtas-nlp/README.md

 By specifying `--group-by member` you can generate a classifier so you can predict who would have said the body of text you reference in `--compare-file {path_to_file}`

-TODO (need to clean up member -> party matching): By specifying `--group-by party` you can generate a classifier so you can predict what party would have said the body of text you reference in `--compare-file {path_to_file}`
+By specifying `--group-by party` you can generate a classifier so you can predict what party would have said the body of text you reference in `--compare-file {path_to_file}`

 TODO: By specifying `--belongs-to member-pid` you can generate a classifier so you can predict what party the member specified speaks like they belong to. member-pid is something like #FirstnameLastname